 Dippity Do Dahs

 I love ice cream and couldn’t turn down a chance to eat fresh homemade ice cream from Dippity Do Dahs.
-Dippity Do Dahs sells traditional and even some seasonal ice cream flavors like maple walnut, gingerbread, pumpkin, cheesecake.
+Dippity Do Dahs sells traditional and even some seasonal ice cream flavors like maple walnut, gingerbread, pumpkin, and cheesecake.
 If you’re not an ice cream lover or have a restrictive diet, Dippity Do Dahs has sorbets and dairy-free ice cream.
 To welcome the fall season, I had a scoop of pumpkin ice cream which also comes in soy pumpkin.

 Since I had an evening flight, I left my luggage at the hotel and took the shuttle to visit Market Street one last time.
-A few of the other Gaffer District restaurants weren’t open, so I stopped by Nine Elephants for lunch.
+A few of the other Corning NY restaurants weren’t open, so I stopped by Nine Elephants for lunch.
 Nine Elephants offers Thai dishes and the hosts greet guests in Thai (Sawasdee Ka for females or Sawasdee Krab for males).
-That alone made me smile as it was one of the greetings I learned on my girls trip to Thailand.
+That alone made me smile as it was one of the greetings learned on my girls trip to Thailand.
 If you like spicy, but flavorful food, this place is for you.
 I ordered a mild Drunken Noodles with Thai Ice Tea, but it still had a kick to it with lots of flavors.

 Poppleton Bakery and Cafe